Updated September 7, 2021

 In the United States, this distinction can provide many financial benefits for your organization since you are not required to cover minimum wage, payroll, or employee taxes for independent contractors (the latter two can be quite costly, estimated at up to 30% of an employee’s cost to the organization), and complicated to keep track of.
 However, if someone is regularly showing up at your sanctuary to do work for you, it’s very important that you review what you’re asking of them and ensuring that you haven’t been incidentally treating them like an employee.
 In recent years, the Internal Revenue Service has been cracking down on registered nonprofits who have misclassified employees as contractors.

-You may think that by virtue of not providing someone a titled job offer, or by the contract you have in place with them, or by how you’ve been paying them, that they are definitely not your sanctuary’s employee.
-Unfortunately, federal labor laws do not care how you’re referring to them, how you’ve decided to pay them, or what your contract states.
+You may think that by virtue of not providing someone a titled job offer, or because of the contract you have in place with them or how you’ve been paying them, that they are definitely not your sanctuary’s employee.
+Unfortunately, under federal labor laws, how you’re referring to them, how you’ve decided to pay them, or what your contract states may not be determinative of their status!
 It is not uncommon for a contractor to appeal for an unemployment claim if they feel that they deserve employee status, and audits can come at any time.
 If the government evaluates your business relationships and determines that a contractor is actually an employee, your organization could be potentially required to pay back wages, taxes, unemployment benefits, and a heap of other penalties!

 Determining Employee Status